 The rarest crystals on Earth: Scientists reveal only four quasicrystals have EVER been found - and they were caused by colliding asteroids

 Naturally formed quasicrystals—crystal-like solids with supposedly impossible symmetries—are among the rarest structures on Earth.
-Only two have ever been found.
+Only four have ever been found.

 Scientists have only found two quasicrystals on Earth.
 These super rare crystal-like solids have supposedly impossible symmetries.
 New experiments could explain why they’re so rare: Collisions between asteroids may have caused them.

 Paul Asimow, professor of geology and geochemistry at Caltech, tested this idea by the collision between two asteroids in his lab.

 He took thin slices of minerals found in the Khatyrka meteorite—the original source of the only known quasicrystals—and sandwiched them together in a sample case that resembles a steel hockey puck.